DoNOF/DoNOF-Documentation/docs/input.rst

 Dependencies
 ^^^^^^^^^^^^

-By setting ICGMETHOD=2 in the input file, DoNOF uses the Conjugate Gradient (CG) algorithm coded in NAG library for optimization of the GAMMA variables, as well as nuclear coordinates (if RUNTYP=OPTGEO).
+By setting ICGMETHOD=2 in the input file, DoNOF uses the Conjugate Gradient (CG) algorithm coded in NAG library for optimization of the GAMMA variables, as well as nuclear coordinates (if RUNTYP='OPTGEO').
 If the user prefers to use NAG subroutines (https://www.nag.co.uk/content/nag-library), you must uncomment all lines in the code preceded by 'cnag' and link DoNOF code with NAG library.
 Accordingly, the following routines are called by DoNOF: E04DGF, E04UEF, E04UCF, and F11JEF.
 The latter is required for perturbative calculations, while the other routines are required for optimization processes.

 Dissociation
 ^^^^^^^^^^^^